Taroko Gorge National Park: The Jewel of Taiwan

 It’s easy to pass by the small island of Taiwan on a map of the world.
 When most westerners think of Taiwan, they rarely, if ever, think “tropical island” and all too often think of the “made in” tags on their computers and electronics.
 What many people don’t realize is that Taiwan is actually one of the most stunning islands on earth that nobody is talking about.

 Yet amidst all this abounding natural beauty, one place stands out above all others.
-Taroko Gorge National Park.
+Taroko Gore National Park.